Pajanimals

-Pajanimals (a portmanteau of the words pajamas and animals) is a children's television series created by Jeff Muncy and Alex Rockwell.
-The Pajanimals are characters that were made by Jim Henson's Creature Shop at The Jim Henson Company.
+Pajanimals (a portmanteau of the words pajamas and animals), also known as Jim Henson's Pajanimals, is a children's television series created by Jeff Muncy and Alex Rockwell.
+The series was produced by The Jim Henson Company and Sixteen South.
 The series was filmed in Northern Ireland.
 It aired on PBS Kids Sprout (now Universal Kids) in the United States, and Sprout was a co-producer of the series.
+As of July 2025, the series is featured on the Yippee TV streaming service.

 Premise

 The show is about the Pajanimals, four friendly animals who share the last moments of playtime before bedtime, sing songs, and learn a valuable lesson by traveling to whimsical lands.
-The characters are Apollo, Sweetpea Sue, Squacky, and Cowbella.
+The characters are Apollo, Squacky, Sweetpea Sue, and Cowbella.